 Arguing that authorities worked to entrap you (via a conducted sting operation or by otherwise ingratiating themselves with you) can also work as a defensive option in certain white collar criminal cases, depending on the case details and the jurisdiction.

 If you find yourself facing charges related to a white collar crime, it is advised that you seek the services of an established criminal defense attorney to help create the strongest defense possible.

-Essentially, your white collar crimes attorney will work to get the charges dismissed, construct a strong defense if your case goes to trial, or negotiate a plea agreement with the goal of eliminating or reducing incarceration time.
+Essentially, your white collar crimes attorney will work to get the charges dismissed, construct a strong defense if your case goes to trial or negotiate a plea agreement with the goal of eliminating or reducing incarceration time.

 To accomplish these goals, your attorney will take a number of steps, beginning with an initial consultation.
-At that meeting, your attorney will explain the applicable law and punishment, listen to your side of the situation, and ask questions about the circumstances of your alleged involvement.
+At that meeting, your attorney will explain the applicable law and punishment, listen to your side of the situation and ask questions about the circumstances of your alleged involvement.

-It is the responsibility of the government in criminal cases to prove your guilt “beyond a reasonable doubt,” which can be a heavy burden depending for the prosecution.
+It is the responsibility of the government in criminal cases to prove your guilt “beyond a reasonable doubt,” which can be a heavy burden depending on the prosecution.
 Your defense attorney will challenge the government’s case to establish a reasonable doubt, which would end your trial in acquittal.

 If that cannot be accomplished, your attorney will represent you at sentencing and produce evidence to mitigate the sentence the court imposes and reduce possible fines.

 Even if you have not been charged, the sooner you get an attorney on board, the better defense they will be able to mount.
 In some cases, hiring an attorney at the onset of an investigation may prevent charges from being filed at all.
 In the event that charges are filed, an attorney will be able to negotiate on your behalf in hopes of getting more lenient treatment.